Registering for Courses

 Government loans, grants, and interest-free status all require students to be enrolled in at least 60% (80% for Newfoundland loans) of a full-time course load in each term.
 Given the credit structure of the BCom program, the minimum number of credits you must be enrolled in varies at different year levels.
 Consult the course load guide at students.ubc.ca to ensure that you meet the requirements to maintain your funding.
 Note that eligibility to receive scholarships and to live in UBC residence is determined by separate registration criteria.

-Impacts of a reduced course load
+Impacts of a Reduced Course Load

 If you’re thinking about reducing your course load during the winter session (fewer than 30 credits), be mindful of commitments and considerations that require you to be registered in a minimum number of credits to maintain your eligibility.